kavehmahdavi/edreams_extra_baggage_Prediction/README.md

 ﻿
 # eDreams Predicting Extra Baggage

-I am an enthusiast of travelling but I am always disappointed with the flight purchase process, I always felt it tedious and not clear.
+I am an enthusiast of travelling, but I am always disappointed with the flight purchase process, I always felt it tedious and not clear.
 Some day looking into Internet I found a dateset related with travel bookings.
 I was interested in extra baggage step, looking for if it’s predictable or not.